Japanese Hannya Tattoos: Origins, Meanings & Ideas

 Hannya Mask Meaning

 The Hannya mask is used in Japanese noh and kyōgen theater shows (classical musical performances based on Japanese folklore and the supernatural).
 The mask represents a tormented demon woman who is overtaken by jealousy and contempt.
-One of the most popular plays that utilizes the Hannya mask tells the story of Prince Genji, who is married to Lady Aoi but has a mistress named Lady Rokujo.
+One of the most popular plays that utilized the Hannya mask tells the story of Prince Genji, who is married to Lady Aoi but has a mistress named Lady Rokujo.
 When his wife becomes pregnant, he ignores Lady Rokujo.
 As a result, Lady Rokujo turns into a jealous woman and is overcome with violent anger.
 She then turns into a demon and possesses the wife and kills her.

 Origin of the word "Hannya"